 Step One For Creating A Killer Fashion Portfolio

 In my previous blog: How To Create A Killer Fashion Portfolio, I ran down the basics of what goes into a fashion portfolio.
 I also covered what types of portfolios there are.
-Today we are going to begin the ten step process for actually building that killer fashion portfolio.
-In this article I am going to cover the very first step which is to review your current body of work.
+Today we are going to begin the ten-step process for actually building that killer fashion portfolio.
+In this article, I am going to cover the very first step which is to review your current body of work.

-The reason this is the first step in the fashion portfolio review process is because you need to assess what examples of your work you already have.
+The reason this is the first step in the fashion portfolio review process is that you need to assess what examples of your work you already have.
 There is no need to start from scratch every single time!
 This process will allow you to build your portfolio quickly.

 You may be thinking, “I don’t have any examples of my work.”
 I promise you, even if you are right out of school you have plenty of content to get started.
 I will show you how to review these items and how to begin.

 We couldn’t cover every possible angle of how to create an amazing fashion design portfolio in just one post!
 This article is part of an EPIC 10 part Fashion Portfolio Blog Series.
 If you want to learn all the tricks to make YOUR fashion design portfolio stand out and get you hired you can check out the entire series at the bottom of this page.

 Being a fashion industry veteran I have seen a lot of fashion portfolios over the years; both good and bad.
 This month on the blog I will be going through my personal design process of creating a fashion design portfolio.
 I will share my thought process and every detail of my work from what tools I use to fabric selection.
 You can follow along with me here on the blog.
 You can also join the challenge by joining the Pick Glass Fashionable Careers Facebook group!

 If you are ready to get to work and start to work on your own fashion portfolio I encourage you to join The Fashion Portfolio Challenge on our Facebook page.
 Here you can post examples of your work and get feedback from the group!